 The story is a bit of a throwback, inspired by a host of childhood favourites, including the Heinlein juveniles (Starman Jones, Space Cadet, and The Rolling Stones in particular), The Adventures of Tintin, the British Eagle comics Dan Dare series, the SF serials (Buck Rogers & Flash Gordon), classic 1950s science fiction films, the sci-fi pulps (especially their fabulous covers), plus more contemporary fare in the order of Kenneth Oppel's fine Airborn trilogy.
 (If you haven't read the latter you really should; just a truly excellent series worthy of the accolades it has received.)

-I am pleased with how the ROCKET BOY book has taken shape and it has already generated a lot of interest on Twitter and elsewhere as well a phenomenal feedback from beta readers.
-Of course, it's the agents and publishers who count, and there's no telling how they will react.
+I am pleased with how ROCKET BOY AND THE QUEEN OF THE STARS has taken shape and it has already generated a lot of interest on Twitter and elsewhere as well phenomenal feedback from beta readers.
+Of course, it's agents and publishers who count, and there's no telling how they will react.
 As a writer you always hope for the positive, but these days agents are inundated with submissions, making the chances of being picked up almost as remote as winning the lottery.
 But as with the latter, you can't win if you don't try.
 Or as that old piece of wisdom goes: Better to have tried and failed than to have not tried at all.

 As mentioned earlier, I am illustrating this book with more than 60 pencil drawings, my first attempt at doing so.
 I've considered this approach in the past, but never felt confident enough to pull it off.
-With this project, however, I have created a text well-suited to illustrations, and so I cracked open my tin of pencils and set to work.
-And to say it has been enjoyable would be an understatement: From writing to drawing, this book has been an absolute pleasure to create.
+With this project, however, I have created a text well-suited to illustrations, and so I cracked open mycollection of H and B pencils and set to work.
+To say it has been enjoyable ride would be an understatement: From writing to drawing, this book has been an absolute pleasure to create.